pdupub/go-pdu/README.md

   pdu [command]

 Available Commands:
-  create      Create a new PDU Universe help        Help about any command start       Start to run PDU Universe
+  account     Account generate or inspect create      Create a new PDU Universe help        Help about any command start       Start to run PDU Universe

 Flags:
-  -c, --config string   config file (default is $HOME/.pdu.yaml) -h, --help            help for pdu
+  -c, --config string   config file
+  -h, --help            help for pdu

 Use "pdu [command] --help" for more information about a command.